 When we talk about age here, we mean the order in which the molecules were discovered.

-The Sirtuin family has a total of seven members, which differ in their origins.
-Sirt 1 is most likely to be found in the cell nucleus but also in the cell water, while Sirt 3 and Sirt 4 are in the mitochondria - and in their function.
-We already had the complicated word NAD-dependent histone deacetylases.
+The Sirtuin family has a total of seven members, which differ in their origin.
+Sirt 1 is most commonly found in the cell nucleus but also in the cell fluid, while Sirt 3 and Sirt 4 are in the mitochondria – and in their function.
+We have already mentioned the complicated term NAD-dependent histone deacetylases.
 All sirtuins have this function.
-However, acetylation is not the only way to provide biochemical markers to histones.
-The details are beyond the scope of this article, but you can remember that e.g.b Sirt 6 also has other abilities.
+However, acetylation is not the only way to mark histones with biochemical markers.The details would exceed the scope of this article, but you can remember that Sirt 6 also possesses other abilities.
+High Sirt 1 values, for example, could lead to some health benefits in studies.
+But how can you activate sirtuins?
+One of the most potent Sirt1 activators is the resveratrol found in red grapes.
+Dr. David Sinclair, one of the most renowned aging researchers, has particularly focused on the effect of resveratrol on sirtuins in his studies.
+Another way to activate sirtuins is through fasting.
+More on that later.

 Sirt 6 – a potential candidate for a longer life

-Sirtuin diet (Sirt-food) – Adele's secret to losing weight
+Sirtuin Diet (Sirt-food) – Adele's Secret to Losing Weight

-Foods that appear in the Sirtuin diet are all rich in secondary plant substances.
-These include:
+Foods that are part of the Sirtuin diet are all rich in secondary plant substances.These include:

 - Lots of green vegetables, such as spinach or broccoli (contains Sulforaphane)